cpb/the_wizard_of_api/README.md

 TheWizardOfApi
 ===

 Enables a human-wizard to craft each response for a yet unimplemented API.
+In otherwords: _you_ are a wizard composing responses for incoming requests.
+Each request to TheWizardOfApi blocks until the wizard, from their throne, composes the response in their browser.

 ## Installation